Written by Roberta Carson

 Adaptive clothing can be a huge help.

-Caring for a bedridden person generally involves helping him/her get dressed and undressed, which can be difficult.
+Caring for a bedridden patient generally involves helping him/her get dressed and undressed, which can be difficult.
 Additionally, changing diapers and helping with toileting can also present challenges.

 Fortunately, adaptive clothing makes the process of dressing and undressing bedridden people much easier.
 For instance, you can buy specially designed tops that can be put on like a hospital gown, so the wearer doesn’t have to struggle with small openings.
 There are even pajamas and nightgowns designed specifically for those who are bedridden, making putting on and taking off bedclothes so much easier than with traditional clothing.